koi/libkoi/README.md

 ## Install

 ## Contribution
-Suggestions and contributions to lyInclude are always welcome and appreciated.
+Suggestions and contributions to are always welcome and appreciated.

 ## Documentation